browserengineering/book/book/visual-effects.md

 ```

 You should now be able to run the browser again.
-It should look and
+It should look and behave just
-behave just as it did in previous chapters, and it'll probably feel
+as it did in previous chapters, and it might feel faster on complex pages,
-faster, because Skia and SDL are faster than Tkinter.
-This is one
+because Skia and SDL are in general faster than Tkinter.
+This is one advantage
-advantage of Skia: since it is also used by the Chromium browser, we
+of Skia: since it is also used by the Chromium browser, we know it has fast,
-know it has fast, built-in support for all of the shapes we might
+built-in support for all of the shapes we might need.
+And if the transition
-need.
-And if the transition felt easy---well, that's one of the benefits to
+felt easy---well, that's one of the benefits to abstracting over the drawing
-abstracting over the drawing backend using a display list!\index{display list}
+backend using a display list!\index{display list}

 ::: {.further}
 [Font rasterization](https://en.wikipedia.org/wiki/Font_rasterization)